amandakoka/milestone-two/README.md

 * People looking for a fun, quick game to play.
 * Anyone with an interest with flags and guessing games.
 ## User Requirements and Expectations
-* A simple, intuative navigation system.
+* A simple, intuitive navigation system.
 * Quick, easy, fun game to play.
 * Links and buttons to work as expected.
 * Accessibility